 1. Lose track of time in one of Prague’s museums

-Alternatively, if you are keen to learn more about the history of the city itself, a visit to The House at the Golden Ring is a good starting point.
-Just off the Old Town Square, this museum features lots of audiovisual exhibits about the shaping of the city.
+Just off the Old Town Square, this museum features some audiovisual exhibits about the city’s development.
 Young children will enjoy the small, play-based children’s section on the second floor.
 This contains blocks for castle building, as well as dressing-up and pretend-play opportunities.

 2. Be inspired by a modern art gallery